stoneface86/trackerboy/BUILD.md

 Miniaudio is included in the repo and gbapu is available via submodule so there is no need to install these libraries on your system.
 All of the other requirements can be acquired from vcpkg, or you can provide your own if that is preferred.
-Building without vcpkg is not supported, so you are on your own if you choose to not use it.
+If you choose to not use vcpkg, then cmake will attempt to find all required dependencies installed on your system.

 # Recommended build guide